-Figure 3 sums up the thematic relations built in this scenario.
+Figure 3 summarizes the thematic relations built in this scenario.
 The three NPs - the main clause subject, NP1, and NP2 - are all linked to verbs.
 As for the three verbs, only two have arguments: V1 and V3; V2 is "orphaned."
-If missing VP sentences are acceptable because the parser can build thematic relations between predicates and arguments, one might predict these sentences to be less acceptable than they are reported to be.
+If missing VP sentences are acceptable because the parser can build thematic relations between predicates and arguments, one might expect missing NP sentences to be less acceptable than what they are reported to be.
 (For comparison, Figure 4 depicts thematic relations for a grammatical DCE sentence.)